joeswann/iesanz_brief/brief/1_structure/1_2_priorities.md

 ## Purpose
-To provide a consistent decision lens for quarterly and phase planning, ensuring delivery stays aligned with board expectations.
-Maintain visibility for handover partners—chapters, contractors, new vendors—so they understand why backlogs are ordered the way they are.
+To provide a consistent decision lens for phase planning, ensuring delivery stays aligned with board expectations.
+Maintain visibility for handover partners — chapters, contractors, new vendors — so they understand why priorities are ordered the way they are.

 ## Evaluation Criteria
 ### Value